lablup/backend.ai-storage-proxy/README.md

 * Local device mounted under `/vfroot`
 * Native support for XFS filesystem
+  - Mounting XFS volume with an option `-o pquota` to enable project quota
 * Access to root shell
+  - `root` or no password sudo user to execute `xfs_quota` command

 #### Creating virtual XFS device for testing